In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to do your own backups, then use the services of a professional WordPress provider, or use WordPress backup plugins.
+If you don’t want to back up your data yourself, then consider getting support services from a WordPress professional, or use backup plugins.

-- Learn about a great WordPress backup plugin that we recommend using to perform complete WordPress backups here: Backup, Clone And Keep Your WP Web Site Protected With Backup Creator WordPress Plugin
+- You can learn more about a great WordPress backup plugin that can automate your backup process here: Backup, Copy & Keep Your WP Web Sites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 As WPCompendium.org is a resource for non-technical WordPress users, we have kept the information below as simple as possible.
 For technical tutorials on .htacess files, search online, or go here: .htaccess Guide

 An .htaccess file is a configuration file used on web servers running the Apache Web Server software.
 It’s a text file that contains important server instructions …

 An .htaccess file is used to enable/disable functionality and features in the Apache Web Server software.
 This includes things like:

 - Deny visitors access to the website